dwarvesf/WeAreHiring/open-positions/growth-lead.md

 - Shape growth strategy for a profitable, sustainable tech company with strong values
 - Work with talented engineers and researchers passionate about sharing knowledge
-- Build brand authority in cutting-edge technology with real substance behind the messaging
+- Build brand credibility in cutting-edge technology with real substance behind the messaging
 - Access to learning resources and conferences to stay current with growth and technology trends

 ## Our interview process